felixge/fgprof/README.md

 ### /debug/fgprof

 So what can we do?
 Let's try fgprof, which is designed to analyze mixed I/O and CPU workloads like the one we're dealing with here.
-We can easily add it alongside the builtin profiler.
+We can easily add it alongside the builtin profilers.

 ```go
 import(